clementbernardd/clementbernardd/README.md

 ### Hi there 👋

 - I am a PhD student at IBISC Laboratory.
-My thesis subjet is about the prediction of RNA 3D structures with Deep learning (and NLP) methods.
+My thesis subject is about the prediction of RNA 3D structures with Deep learning (and NLP) methods.
 - I’ve studied Data Science for 2 years at Telecom Paris (for my first year), Eurecom (for my second year) and at Polytechnique Montreal (for two years).
 - I’ve worked during my studies on different projects about Machine learning.
 - Some of my interest : **Deep Reinforcement Learning**, **Deep learning**, **NLP**, **Recommendation systems**,**Auto-encoder**, **GAN**, **Data visualisation**